Do you want access to unique, original analysis about some of the most widely-held and widely-shorted companies in the

 McKenna spent more than 20 years in public accounting and consulting, including for KPMG/BearingPoint in the U.S. and Latin America, and at PwC.
-She has been a lecturer in accounting for MBAs at the Wharton School at the University of Pennsylvania and an adjunct professor of international business in the MBA program at American University’s Kogod School of Business and has taught at many others including Ohios State University and Baylor University.
-She guest lectures often at business schools, law schools and for journalism programs at universities all over the world, at conferences and in other forums.
+She has been a lecturer in accounting for MBAs at the Wharton School at the University of Pennsylvania and an adjunct professor of international business in the MBA program at American University’s Kogod School of Business.
+She has taught at many others including Ohio State University and Baylor University.
+She guest lectures often at business schools, law schools and for journalism programs at universities all over the world, at conferences and in other forums such as for regulators.

 Since 2006, McKenna has been an investigative reporter and feature writer for publications including Dow Jones MarketWatch, Forbes, American Banker, Financial Times, Chicago Booth Review, Accounting Today, and Boston Review.
 At MarketWatch she monitored and reported on public company accounting, fraud and financial investigations, and the often questionable financial reporting practices of pre-IPO companies.

 Subscribe to get full access to exclusive insights available now only in this newsletter.
 As a bonus, you’ll receive access to archival material from McKenna’s reTheAuditors.com blog—a database of invaluable commentary and data going back to 2006.

 The Dig began sharing premium stories only with subscribers in early 2020.
 You can subscribe to the paid version which promises actionable information by clicking on a link in any story.